weakish/cinch/DESIGN.md

 - It should not implement special wrapping commands for moving, copying, and deleting files.

     Just use normal `mv`, `cp`, `rm` etc. Using special commands increases mental burden and is error prone.
-I tends to forget to use them sometimes.
+I tend to forget to use them sometimes.

 - It does not need to track the copies of files.